American History

 In 1860, Galena's most famous resident debarked the steamboat Itasca with his wife and four children.
 He had come to Galena to help his father and brother with their successful leather store.
 Ulysses S. Grant and his family rented a small house on High Street in Galena, and it was there he began the most meteoric rise in world history - beginning as a junior clerk in his brother's leather store; eight years later he would learn that he had been elected President of the United States of America.

-Galena was also home to eight other Civil War generals, as well as Congressman Elihu Washburne, a Washington power broker who was instrumental in Grant's presidential campaign
+Galena was also home to eight other Civil War generals, as well as Congressman Elihu Washburne, a Washington power broker who was instrumental in Grant's military appointments and managed Grant's presidential campaign.

 Courtesy of Galena & US Grant Museum